klaviyo/klaviyo-react-native-sdk/README.md

 ## Push Permissions

 It is recommended that handling push permissions be done from the native layer.
-On iOS you can follow the [iOS](https://github.com/klaviyo/klaviyo-swift-sdk?tab=readme-ov-file#sending-push-notifications) guide on requesting permissions.
-On Android you can follow the [Android](https://source.android.com/docs/core/display/notification-perm) guide on requesting permissions.
+On iOS, you can follow the [iOS](https://github.com/klaviyo/klaviyo-swift-sdk?tab=readme-ov-file#sending-push-notifications) guide on requesting permissions.
+On Android, you can follow the [Android](https://source.android.com/docs/core/display/notification-perm) guide on requesting permissions.

 ## Contributing